-Recall that the intension of a hypothesis is a set of possible worlds-the worlds that would make the hypothesis true.
-Two hypotheses are necessarily equivalent iff they have they same intension.
+Recall that the intension of a hypothesis is a set of possible worlds-the worlds in which the hypothesis would be true.
+Two hypotheses are necessarily equivalent if and only if they have they same intension.
 My assumption that chance is a form of metaphysical modality amounts to the claim that the chance of a hypothesis depends only on its intension.
 However, rational credences can distinguish between necessarily equivalent hypotheses.
-For example, suppose that Suzy's coin in fact lands headsup.
+For example, suppose that Suzy's coin in fact lands heads-up.
 Then the hypothesis that Topper comes up is necessarily equivalent to the hypothesis that heads comes up.
 Yet Suzy gives them different credences.

 To represent the distinctions made by rational credences, two-dimensionalists introduce a second dimension of epistemic scenarios.
 These are like possible worlds, but individuated by epistemic criteria.
 For example, there are some scenarios in which Topper is heads, and others in which Topper is tails; as Suzy's uncertainty attests, these are distinct and genuine epistemic possibilities.
-The primary intension of a hypothesis is the set of scenarios (rather than possible worlds) in which it is true; two hypotheses are a priori (rather than necessarily) equivalent iff they have the same primary intension.
+The primary intension of a hypothesis is the set of scenarios (rather than possible worlds) in which it is true; two hypotheses are a priori (rather than necessarily) equivalent if and only if they have the same primary intension.

 For my purposes, the key point is that, according to Chalmers, each scenario picks out (i) a possible world as actual; and (ii) an intension, i.e. a set of possible worlds, for each hypothesis.
 For example, some scenarios pick out a world in which heads comes up.
 In such a scenario, Topper is heads, and the intension of Top is the set of worlds in which heads comes up.
 Other scenarios pick out a world in which tails comes up.
-Then Topper is tails, and the intension of Top is the set of worlds in which tails comes up.7
+Then Topper is tails, and the intension of Top is the set of worlds in which tails comes up.
+Crucially, a scenario s is in the primary intension of H if and only if the intension of H in s contains the world that is actual in s.